-Best Time to Visit Orlando
+Orlando › Best Time to Visit Orlando

-Best Time to Visit Orlando: The best time to visit Orlando is from mid-January through April, outside of spring break and Easter.
-This is when you’ll experience the most pleasant weather, before the rainy/storm season hits with the holiday crowds gone while summer’s peak tourist season has yet to arrive.
+The best time to visit Orlando is from mid-January through April, outside of spring break and Easter.
+This period before the rainy/storm season hits is when Orlando experiences the most pleasant weather for sightseeing.
+Theme park lines are shorter as well, as dense holiday crowds have thinned, and summer’s peak tourist season has yet to arrive.

-Best Time For the Lowest Prices: Budget-minded travelers can usually find the best prices from mid-January through mid-February, when tourists have gone home after the holidays.
+- Best Time For the Lowest Prices: Budget-minded travelers can usually find the best prices from mid-January through mid-February, when tourists have gone home after the holidays.
 Airfare and accommodation both tend to be cheaper this time of year.
-The next best time for reduced prices tends to be from mid-September through early December, other than Labor Day weekend, Halloween and Thanksgiving, which tend to bring bigger crowds.
+The next best time for reduced prices tends to be from mid-September through early December, other than Labor Day weekend, Halloween, and Thanksgiving, which tend to bring bigger crowds.

 Orlando Weather by Month

-Orlando Weather in January: While January may be one of the coldest months of the year in Orlando, to most it will feel rather balmy with average temperatures of 15°C and the mercury climbing to 21°C in the afternoon.
-During the day, expect it to be pleasantly warm while early mornings and evenings can be quite cool with low temperatures of 9°C. This is the time of year you’ll need to bring a variety of clothing, including some items for warmer days like dresses, shorts and short-sleeves along with long pants, a hoodie, sweatshirt or sweater.
-Layering is usually a good idea now, with clothing that can be easily removed or put back on as the weather changes.
+- Orlando Weather in January: January is one of the coldest months of the year in Orlando, but to most visitors it will feel rather balmy, with average temperatures of 15°C and the mercury climbing to 21°C in the afternoon.
+During the day, it’s generally pleasantly warm while early mornings and evenings can be quite cool with low temperatures of 9°C. Plan for a variety of clothing, including some items for warmer days (dresses, shorts, and short-sleeves) along with long pants, a hoodie, sweatshirt or sweater.
+Layering is a good idea now, with clothing that can be easily removed or put back on as the weather changes.
 While rain is possible, there’s just 57mm of precipitation over 10 days this month, so it’s unlikely to get in the way of your plans.
 (Average Max Temperature: 21°C. Average Precipitation: 57mm.)

-Orlando Weather in February: Much of the rest of the country will be experiencing freezing temperatures, but February in Orlando usually feels like late spring, with plenty of sun and afternoon temperatures reaching 22°C. As with January, you’ll still need a sweatshirt or sweater for cooler mornings and evenings, but you might also want to toss in a light rain jacket as the chances for rain increase quite a bit this month to 82mm over 10 days.
+- Orlando Weather in February: Much of the rest of the country will be experiencing freezing temperatures, but February in Orlando usually feels like late spring, with plenty of sun and afternoon temperatures reaching 22°C. As with January, you’ll still need a sweatshirt or sweater for cooler mornings and evenings, but you might also want to toss in a light rain jacket as the chances for rain increase quite a bit this month to 82mm over 10 days.
 The good news is that when it falls it usually doesn’t stick around for long.
 (Average Max Temperature: 22°C. Average Precipitation: 82mm.)

-Orlando Weather in May: While May is one of the quieter months in Orlando, both the heat and humidity are really rising now with the afternoon temperatures averaging a sizzling 31°C. The possibility of rain increases now as well, with 84mm on average over 11 days.
-With the low temperature now rather balmy at 18°C, there’s no need to pack for cool weather, but you might need a light waterproof jacket or poncho for those rainy days.
+- Orlando Weather in May: May is one of the quieter months in Orlando, and both the heat and humidity are really rising now with afternoon temperatures averaging a sizzling 31°C. The possibility of rain increases as well, with 84mm on average over 11 days.
+As the low temperature is now rather balmy at 18°C, there’s no need to pack for cool weather, but you might need a light waterproof jacket or poncho for rainy days.
 Other than that, it’s all about lightweight, sweat-wicking items, including tank tops, short-sleeve shirts, shorts, dresses and the like.
-You might want to bring a couple of bathing suits for spending time at the pool and swimming at the beach, with the sea temperature at a warm 26°C now.
+Also a couple of bathing suits for spending time at the pool and swimming at the beach; sea temperature is at a warm 26°C now.
 (Average Max Temperature: 31°C. Average Precipitation: 84mm.)

 Orlando Events and Festivals